WR4F/ZeroChat/README.md

 **It's easy to self-host, and simple to use.** Developed with a security-first mentality.

+Run ZeroChat in just a [few commands with Docker](README.md#Self hosting with Docker)!

 ## Running & Dependencies

-This project requires NodeJS, unless you download one of the [releases](https://github.com/rslay/ZeroChat/releases).
+This project requires NodeJS, unless you download one of the [releases](https://github.com/rslay/ZeroChat/releases) (Supported only on windows).

 ### Running ZeroChat on Windows